Pratham083/paper-trading-app/README.md

 - view other users' portfolios
 - view a leaderboard to see the ranks of all the users
 - **Live version:** [https://paper-trading-app-zjpg.onrender.com/](https://paper-trading-app-zjpg.onrender.com/)
-  - There may be issues fetching stock data on the server due to the external API yfinance.
-It is meant for personal use and blocks the request from the server sometimes.
+  - There are some issues fetching stock data on the server due to the external API yfinance.
+The external API is open source and meant for personal use, so the deployed server gets blocked sometimes.
+  - Testing it locally works 100% however

 ## Demo video
 **Demo on localhost**: [https://youtu.be/r5PAdysW9wM](https://youtu.be/r5PAdysW9wM)